San Francisco

 The FigJam MCP server in action — an agent creating and manipulating a FigJam board

-A proof-of-work system for AI agents with knowledge graph visualizations.
-A self-assembling agent that scours ML leaderboards to find the best model for each task.
-A 3D environment — inspired by Sonic's Chao Garden — where you can walk around and interact with AI agents in real space, interrupt their runs with live feedback, and watch them work.
-That last one won Rime's prize at the MCP and A2A Hackathon.
+A 3D environment, inspired by Sonic's Chao Garden, where you can walk around and interact with AI agents in real space, interrupt their runs with live feedback, and watch them work (Winner of Rime's prize at the AWS MCP and A2A Hackathon).

 Mechifact (from days 18-19) — tracing agent steps, tool calls, and token usage through knowledge graphs and timelines

-Site: agents.mechifact.com | Code: github.com/ltejedor/agents
+30 Days of Agents Site: agents.mechifact.com | Code: github.com/ltejedor/agents

 → Tutorial: building on what I learned during the challenge